neicnordic/endit/README.md

 to use a different configuration file.
 This is not to be confused with enabling parallel/multiple archive and retrieve operations for one pool which is done using options in the ENDIT daemon configuration file.

+# Bypassing delays/threshold/timers when testing

+The ENDIT daemons are designed to avoid unnecessary tape mounts, and achieves this by employing various thresholds and timers as explained in the example configuration file.

+However, when doing functional tests or error recovery related to the tape system it can be really frustrating having to wait longer than necessary.
+For these situations it's suitable to use the `USR1` signal handling in the ENDIT daemons.
+In general, the `USR1` signal tells the daemons to disregard all timers and thresholds and perform any pending actions immediately.

 # Collaboration

 It's all healthy perl, no icky surprises, we hope.
 Patches, suggestions, etc are